 Villa Sole on the Amalfi Coast: If, for some reason, you ever tire of the stunning pool, you can take the steps down to the waterside to swim and to take the path to the nearby fishing village.

-Villa Amata in Tuscany: We love this location in the countryside just south of Florence.
-Dreamy views, gorgeous pool, fascinating art, all amenities and cook service included.
+Tucano Villa in Tuscany: We love this location in the countryside just south of Florence.
+Dreamy views, gorgeous pool, fascinating art and amazing amenities.

 L’Albero Bello is in Tuscany, in the UNESCO heritage Val d’Orcia, walking distance to the beautiful medieval fortified village of Lucignano, with pool and air conditioning.